BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/Symbolic-Substitution-Reporting/README.md

 Copy the results into a dataset, or dataset(member), which is also listed in the JCL for reporting.

-## Copy variable sections from your processor(s)
+## Collect variable sections from your processor(s)

+You can use the edit macro named REPTPREP to collect the variables from the top of the processor into a MODEL dataset.
+If your processor has multiple statements on a line, it will reforat the line so that each line of the MODEL output contains only one statement.

-Find the variables you want expanded and reported from your processors.
+Otherwise, you can manually find the variables you want expanded and reported from your processors.
 See the examples provided in this folder.

 ##  Collect processor group overrides